Economy of New York (state): Long Island

-Exports

-New York exports a wide variety of goods such as foodstuffs, commodities, minerals, manufactured goods, cut diamonds, and automobile parts.
-New York's top five export markets in 2004 were Canada ($30.2 billion), United Kingdom ($3.3 billion), Japan ($2.6 billion), Israel ($2.4 billion), and Switzerland ($1.8 billion).
-New York's largest imports are oil, gold, aluminum, natural gas, electricity, rough diamonds, and lumber.

-Canada has become a very important economic partner of New York.
-23% of the state's total worldwide exports went to Canada in 2004.
-Tourism also constitutes a significant part of the economy.

 Agriculture

-The Erie Canal, completed in 1825, opened eastern markets to Midwest farm products.
+The Erie Canal, completed in 1825, opened eastern U.S. markets to Midwest farm products.
 The canal also contributed to the growth of New York City, helped create large cities, and encouraged immigration to the state.
 Except in the mountain regions, the areas between cities are agriculturally rich.
 The Finger Lakes region has orchards producing apples, which are one of New York's leading crops.
 The state is known for wines produced at vineyards in the Finger Lakes region and Long Island.
 The state also produces other crops, especially grapes, strawberries, cherries, pears, onions, and potatoes.
 New York is a major supplier of maple syrup and is the third leading producer of dairy goods in the United States.

 According to the Department of Agriculture and Markets, New York's agricultural production returned more than $3.6 billion to the farm economy in 2005.
-36,000 farms occupy 7.6 million acres or about 25 percent of the state’s land area, to produce a variety of food products.
+36,000 farms occupy 7.6 million acres or about 25 percent of the state's land area, to produce a variety of food products.
 Here are some of the items in which New York ranks high nationally: